abbreviatedman/react-unit-03-intermediate-react/3c-children/assignment/directions.md

 **Check:** Verify that the `Navbar` with links is displayed at the top of your app, and the links are styled correctly.
 Then remove the placeholder content.

-Once you've added the `Navbar` component with its links to your `App.js`, confirmed it renders correctly, and removed the placeholder content, you’re ready to move on to the next step.
+Once you've added the `Navbar` component with its links to your `App.jsx`, confirmed it renders correctly, and removed the placeholder content, you’re ready to move on to the next step.

 ### Step 5: Design the Sidebar Component

 Create a Sidebar component that will serve as the side navigation bar for your app.

-1. Create a file named `Sidebar.js` in the `src` directory.
+1. Create a file named `Sidebar.jsx` in the `src` directory.
-2. Inside `Sidebar.js`, create a function that returns a `div` element with the class name `sidebar`.
+2. Inside `Sidebar.jsx`, create a function that returns a `div` element with the class name `sidebar`.
 3. Inside the `div` element, add an `h2` element with the text "Sidebar".
 4. Below the `h2` element, create a `div` with the class name `links` to hold the navigation links.
 5. Use `props.children` inside the `links` div to render any child elements passed to the `Sidebar` component.